-Risk Inherent Risk Residual Risk Changes 7.
-Not complying with legislation The position with regards to this risk is unchanged.
-25 6 Amber The action to monitor any changes relating to the Housing Regulatory Framework from April 2023 to ensure ongoing compliance with legislation was updated to ensure ongoing compliance with legislation in the Social Housing (Regulation) Act 2023.
-8. Failure of financial management and/or budgetary control and to implement agreed budget decisions The position with regards to this risk is unchanged.
-25 No significant changes were propto to the key controls, risk indicators action points for this strategic risk 9.
-Failure to maximise collection of income due to the Council The position with regards to this risk is unchanged 20 9 Amber No significant changes were proposed to the key controls, risk indicators and action points for this strategic risk.
-In respect of the action to monitor the rate of void Housing premises and to actively identify suitable actions to relet and/or reuse these properties, it was noted that void rates/periods have improved considerably.
+Risk Inherent Risk Residual Risk Changes 8.
+Failure of financial management and/or budgetary control and to implement agreed budget decisions The position with regards to this risk is unchanged.
+25 4 Green An updated Medium Term Financial Strategy and Business Strategy was considered at Policy Overview Working Group and recommended onto Cabinet for approval on 7 November 2023.
+The action to establish a Capital Working Group to consider the risks associated with the delivery of key strategic capital projects was completed.
+The Capital Working Group was added as a key control.
+9. Failure to maximise collection of income due to the Council The position with regards to this risk is unchanged 20 9 Amber No significant changes were proposed to the key controls, risk indicators and action points for this strategic risk.
+In respect of the action to monitor the rate of void Housing premises and to actively identify suitable actions to relet and/or reuse these properties, it was noted that void rates and periods have improved considerably.
 10. Failure of key ICT systems The position with regards to this risk is unchanged.
 25 15 Red No significant changes were proposed to the key controls, risk indicators and action points for this strategic risk.
-The action to review the corporate and departmental Business Continuity Plans is almost complete.
-Work is continuing to complete the last remaining plans.
+The action to review Business Continuity Plans is almost complete with work continuing to complete the last remaining plans.
 11. Failure to implement Private Sector Housing Strategy in accordance with Government and Council expectations The position with regards to this risk is unchanged.
-20 4 Green No changes were proposed to the key controls, risk indicators and action points for this strategic risk.
+20 4 Green A new action was added to effectively deal with complaints about private rented properties.
+There was some discussion as to whether this specific risk remains 'strategic' in nature or if this could now be considered as an operational compliance risk.
+If so, this strategic risk will be deleted.
+12. Failure to engage with partners/community to implement the Broxtowe Borough Partnership Statement of Common Purpose The position with regards to this risk is unchanged 15 4 Green A key control was extended to refer to Community Action Teams and/or enhanced Member surgeries.